openmc-dev/openmc/docs/source/devguide/user-input.rst

    "true" or by "1".

-5. Now that you're done with the Python side, you need to make modifications to the Fortran codebase.
-Make appropriate changes in the `input_xml module`_ to read your new user input.
-You should use procedures and types defined by the `xml_interface module`_.
+5. Now that you're done with the Python side, you need to make modifications to the C++ codebase.
+Make appropriate changes in source files (e.g., settings.cpp).
+You should use convenience functions defined by xml_interface.cpp.

 6. If you've made changes in the geometry or materials, make sure they are written out to the statepoint or summary files and that the